mercurywave/wingra/VS Code Extension/wingralang/README.md

 ## Release Notes

-The Wingra language is in an early alpha stage, and this extension is less stable
+The Wingra language is in an early alpha stage

 ### 0.0.10